amitkryadav7777/AutonomousRocketLag/README.md

 Requirements -

-1. You must have C++ compiler in your system.
+1. You must have C++ compiler in your system, if you don't want to execute Rocket.exe file.